 When the lock screen goes into edit mode, tap on the + button at the bottom right corner to create another lock screen with a new background.
 This way you can keep your current lock screen background and create a new one separately.

 When you tap on the + button, you will reach the Add New Wallpaper screen.
-Since we’re applying a new background, select Photos at the top.
+You can either apply a wallpaper from existing options or choose an image from your iPhone’s Camera roll to apply it as your background.
+In this instance, we’re applying a new background using the latter by selecting Photos at the top.

 On the next screen, you’ll see all the pictures in your iPhone library.
 From here, select the background you wish to add as your new lock screen wallpaper.

-Depth effect should get enabled automatically when iOS detects that some elements of the subject are closer to the clock.
+Depth effect should be enabled automatically when iOS detects that some elements of the subject are closer to the clock.

 In case it’s not enabled on its own, tap on the 3-dots icon at the bottom right corner.